thojmr/PregnancyPlus/README.md

 This plugin works in Koikatsu, Honey Select 2, and AI.
 Grab the KK zip for Koikatsu, HS2 zip for Honey Select 2, and AI zip for AI [here](https://github.com/thojmr/KK_PregnancyPlus/releases)

 ## How to install
-1. Make sure you have at least BepInEx 5.1 and latest BepisPlugins and KKAPI.
+1. Make sure you have at least BepInEx 5.4.4 and KKAPI 1.17
 2. Download the latest release of the plugin you want.
 3. Extract the zip archive into your root game directory.
 The plugin .dll will end up inside your BepInEx\plugins\ directory.
     - Should look like {root game}/BepInEx/plugins/XX_PregnancyPlus.dll